Computer Support Technician

 Entry Requirements

-•Over 18 years of age and/or successful completion of the Leaving Certificate (or equivalent international qualification)
+Successful completion of a Leaving Certificate (or equivalent international qualification)

 Garda Vetting (Clearance)